Hiker on an open road jumping up in the air with hiking poles and hands up

 Do I have to carry my pack on the Camino every day?

-The good news is if you need to carry a little more, there is an option to transport your pack ahead to your albergue each day.
+Most people do carry their packs with them every day, and this women’s packing list for the Camino has that goal in mind.
+The good news is if you ever feel like you need a break from your pack, there is an option to transport your pack ahead to your albergue each day.

 For instance, I had friends do this on days they had really bad blisters and wanted to lighten the pressure on their feet.
 I also had a friend who was a content creator and had to work some while doing the Camino, so she had a laptop with her that she transported ahead each day as it would’ve been too much to carry.